Go to the Students section

 Pallets and wood cannot be disposed of in recycling bins.

-Small pieces of wood can be disposed of in landfill bins.
+Small pieces of wood can be disposed of in last resort (general waste) bins.

 To dispose of large pieces of wood and pallets contact your site’s Facilities Services or Halls Office